gmtuca/RegexMaze/README.md

 # RegexMaze
-Android game using Regular Expressions
 <br/>
-Android game with the objective of going through a maze by following charactes which together will match a given regular expression (yes yes, NERDY AS HELL!)
+Android game with the objective of going through a maze by following charactes which together will match a given regular expression (yes yes, <b>NERDY AS HELL!</b>)